Wine Grape Cheat Sheets: Zinfandel

 Where The Best Merlot is Grown:

-• The Bordeaux region of France, where it is a large part of the blend of most wines, and the predominant variety in the wines of the Right Bank
+• The Bordeaux region of France, where it is a large part of the blend of most wines, and the predominant variety in the wines of the Right Bank (as well as those bottled under the generic Bordeaux appellations)

 • The Languedoc, Roussillon, and throughout Southern France